 Humans have regular contact with alcohol ethoxylates through a variety of industrial and consumer products such as soaps, detergents and other cleaning products.
 Exposure to these chemicals can occur through swallowing, inhalation, or contact with the skin or eyes.
-Studies of acute toxicity show that relatively high volumes would have to occur to produce any toxic response.
-No death due to poisoning with alcohol ethoxylate has ever been reported.
-Both laboratory and animal testing has shown that there is no evidence for alcohol ethoxylates (AEs) causing genetic damage, mutations or cancer.
-No adverse reproductive or developmental effects were observed.
-Positive Control Lysate - Ultra & ISOTHIAZOLINONES, MIXED No significant acute toxicological data identified in literature search.
+Studies of acute toxicity show that relatively high volumes would have has ever been reported.
+Both laboratory and animal testing has shown that the cancer.
+No adverse reproductive or developmental eff ere is no evidence for alcohol ethoxyla , , Positive Control Lysate - Ultra & ISOTHIAZOLINONES, MIXED No significant acute toxicological data identified in lite rature search.
 Acute Toxicity × Carcinogenicity × Skin Irritation/Corrosion × Reproductivity × Serious Eye Damage/Irritation × STOT - Single Exposure × Respiratory or Skin sensitisation × STOT - Repeated Exposure × Mutagenicity × Aspiration Hazard ×